 R15 has fragment (is fragment of): E90 Symbolic Object

-R41 has representative manifestation product type (is representative manifestation product type for): F3 Manifestation Product Type (it might be not needed)
+R41 has representative manifestation product type (is representative manifestation product type for): F3 Manifestation (it might be not needed)

+Rxx incorporates external expression: F2 Expression

 F3 Manifestation

 Subclass of: F2 Expression

 Scope note: This class comprises products rendering one or more Expressions.
 A Manifestation is defined by both the overall content, and the form of its presentation.
 The substance of F3 Manifestation is not only signs, but also the manner in which they are presented to be consumed by users, including the kind of media adopted.